drudd75071/recipes/chicken_queso2.md

-# 🌮 Skinnytaste Chicken Quesadillas
+# 🌮 Skinnytaste Chicken Quesadillas (Low-Sodium Variant)

 A lighter, healthier take on classic chicken quesadillas.
 Packed with lean shredded chicken, sautéed peppers and onions, and gooey melted cheese, this quick meal delivers all the comfort food flavor with a fraction of the calories.
+This version swaps out store-bought packets for a clean, low-sodium homemade taco seasoning.

 * **Prep Time:** 15 mins
 * **Cook Time:** 15 mins